timescale/docs/use-timescale/extensions/pgvector.md

 your data with ChatGPT using OpenAI and `pgvector`.
 RAG provides a solution to the problem that a foundational model such as GPT-3 or GPT-4 could be missing some information needed to give a good answer, because that information was not in the dataset used to train the model.
-For example, the information is stored in private documents or only became available recently.
+This can happen if the information is stored in private documents or only became available recently.

 ### Prerequisites